Supplying Stone For The Evolution Garden at The Natural History Museum of London

 visited many other quarries across the country sourcing stone for the

-project, and thanks to our efforts, there are more than 26 different
+project, and thanks to our joint efforts, there are more than 26 different

 rock types in the garden spanning Earth's geological periods,